kuashio/estamosRTOS/README.md

 # estamosRTOS
-###### a quick and dirty Real Time Operating System for ARM Cortex M microcontrollers
+##### a quick and dirty Real Time Operating System for ARM Cortex M microcontrollers

-This Real Time Operating System, which started as a project in an RTOS graduate class, is intended for educational use, and is supposed to keep evolving over the years.
+This Real Time Operating System started as a "why not?" project in an RTOS graduate class.
+It is intended for educational use, and is supposed to keep evolving over time.

+## Purpose
+estamosRTOS is not intended to compete with professional RTOSes like freeRTOS, or RTX.
+Instead, it's intended for education, so it was designed with a simple implementation, putting readability over efficiency.
+The purpose is to allowstudents to read the code and make modifications to it in order to understand the inner workings of the many elements of an RTOS.

+## Components
 Here's what estamosRTOS currently consists of:

  - A multitasking mechanism with a simple Round Robin scheduler.

-## Why the silly name?
-In spanish, RTOS sounds like "fed up", so the author thought it would be appropriate to call his ungodly project "We're Fed Up".
+ - Mutex support.
+ - A basic yield function.

+## To Do
+ - Semaphore support.
+ - Inter-Task Communication mechanisms such as message queues, signals, pipes, sockets, etc.
+ - Interrupt support (by using the PendSV handler).

 ## Adaptation Notes
 This project was tested on a [NUCLEO-F303K8](https://os.mbed.com/platforms/ST-Nucleo-F303K8/) platform, which runs on an STMicro ARM Cortex-M4 MCU.